squirrd/pang/doc/build_journey.md

  - Build a lab cluster
  - Start by building the OCP objects for Prometheus
 	 - Initially, a deployment object for the image
-	 - It wouldn't start because the RBAC were the default secured role in the default Service Account
+	 - It wouldn't start because the RBAC was the default secured role in the default Service Account
-	 - Prometheus needs to be able to ask questions of the cluster, like how many and where are all your nodes so it can find and identify all the node_exporters to scape metrics.
+	 - Prometheus needs to be able to ask questions of the cluster, like how many and where are all your nodes so it can find and identify all the node_exporters to scrape metrics.
 It needs to do the same for all the other exporters that are installed on the system
 	 - I chose to steal the Role definition from the Prometheus image running in the Observability Operator
 	 - I then needed to create a new Service Account and a Role Binding
 	 - I then needed to add persistent storage so the stored data would survive a pod restart.